-What foods naturally contained the highest level & absorption of critical nutrients baby’s require for those health & development?
-Read or listen on to unpack some important considerations when it comes to introducing solids for your baby, to nourish them with age appropriate foods, support their gut health, immunity and overall long term health at the same time.
+Let me unpack some important considerations when it comes to introducing solids for your baby.So you can nourish them with age appropriate foods, support their gut health, immunity and so much more.

 The future health of your baby begins with the preconception wellbeing of you (her parents), continues with the maternal nourishment she receives throughout pregnancy, but is also shaped by the environment she is exposed to within her first two-three years of life.